 - If something doesn’t look right, ask for help.
 If you get a surprise bill for a payment amount that is less than what you were paying before, contact your servicer and ask to be placed back on your previous repayment schedule.
 If you’re having trouble with your servicer, submit a complaint.

-Earlier this summer, we joined leaders at the Department of Education (ED) and the Department of the Treasury, as ED announced , including improvements in the way student loan servicers should communicate with you when they make changes to how they handle payments, when they make changes to how their systems work, and if your servicer is going to change.
+Earlier this summer, we joined leaders at the Department of Education (ED) and the Department of the Treasury, as ED announced new standards for the servicing of federal student loans , including improvements in the way student loan servicers should communicate with you when they make changes to how they handle payments, when they make changes to how their systems work, and if your servicer is going to change.
 We’re continuing our work with student loan servicers, federal and state agencies, and other stakeholders to strengthen student loan servicing practices.
 The Bureau has also prioritized addressing illegal student loan servicing practices when they occur.

 If you have questions about repaying student loans, check out our repayment tool, Repay Student Debt, to find out how you can tackle your student loan debt.